SecureLine Message Center: Free, Secure Message Access Portal

 - A deleted or lost notification message results in permanent loss of access to the respective secure email message.

-With Message Center enabled, two things conspire to drastically improve usability at the cost of some security:
+With Message Center enabled, two things conspire to drastically improve usability:

-- All messages sent via Escrow are encrypted using passwords known to the back-end system but not embedded in links sent to the recipients.
+- All messages sent via Escrow are encrypted using passwords securely known to the back-end system, but not embedded in the links sent to the recipients.

-- Recipients have a “Message Center” area in their SecureSend portals where they can see and search lists of messages that they have previously received, and they can open ones sent when Message Center was enabled (because the system knows the passwords to them).
+- Recipients have a “Message Center” area in their SecureSend portals where they can see and search lists of messages that they have previously sent and received.
+They can open and read any of these messages.

 Message Center enables the SecureSend portal to act like an INBOX (or patient portal for healthcare customers).
 It also allows the recipients to:

 - Send a new email to anyone who has previously sent them a message